SaiKrishnaChaitanya24/Assessment/README.md

 ## Run the Code:

 Once the dataset is available in the Colab environment, run the provided R code.
 Ensure that all necessary libraries are installed, and the code is executed sequentially.

+I've attached the ACB Data Analysis Quiz report, which contains my responses to the questions provided in the quiz.
+You can find the report in the repository for your review.

+In the report, I've provided detailed analyses and insights based on the given dataset, addressing the questions and objectives outlined in the quiz.
+Each section of the report corresponds to a specific question or task, organized in a clear and structured manner for easy reference and understanding.